 However, many people commit to it on a daily basis.
 What kinds of health benefits come with putting in the effort to walk more?

 Burning Calories for Weight Loss

 Walking is an easy way to burn off excess calories, fats, and carbs.
 Personally, I’ll burn just over 9 calories per minute of walking at a 3.5 mile-per-hour pace.
-To put this into perspective, I’ll burn 1.4 calories just sitting at my desk being alive.
+To put this into perspective, I’ll burn 1.4 calories per minute just sitting at my desk being alive.